drewbrinkley/CaseStudy-CyclisticBikeShare/project_narrative.md

 Each month's data was contained in a ZIP file, which I downloaded to my local machine for initial review, transformation, and cleaning.
 In accorandance with standard data practices, I maintained original copies of each file in a dedicated directory.
 I saved working versions of the files in a separate folder to make sure the orignial data was uncompromised in case it needed to be restored or reviewed.
 I kept a log of all changes made to the "working" versions of the files.

 I previewed the monthly data to get an idea of its organization.
 The structure of the tables showed data on individual rides that occurred during the calendar month; data for each ride was grouped into rows.
 The columns recorded the following variables:
-* Ride ID:  a unique alphanumeric identifier for each ride (a.k.a trip)
+-Ride ID:  a unique alphanumeric identifier for each ride (a.k.a trip)
 - Ride Type:  descriptor of the type of bike rented
 - Start Time:  included date and time of the rental's start
 - End Time:  included date and time of the rental's end